 “I am a unique puzzle for any fighter.
 I am a thinking fighter.
 I am out there playing chess.” — Chris Algieri

-Also like Tunney, Algieri’s timing and control of range are impeccable.
-And moreover, Algieri’s crafty action style is one supported by phenomenal conditioning, athleticism, and a toughness that contradicts his sartorial taste.
+Moreover, Algieri’s long-range boxing style is supported by phenomenal conditioning, athleticism, and toughness that contradicts his sartorial taste.
 Algieri may not be a household name, but he has at his disposal the kind of all-round skill set that should prevent him being overmatched by any fighter in or around his own weight-class, regardless of stature or pedigree.

 The simple fact to understand is that Algieri represents a serious challenge to Manny Pacquiao in virtually every respect.
 He is a superb athlete, an intelligent boxer, and a fighter who has proven himself against top-level opposition.
 He also boasts advantages in height and reach as well as the smarts needed to exploit those advantages.